tobi-or-not-tobi/cxlive/README.md

 ## Demo 5: Webcomponents

 This demonstration shows that we can add a conmponent written in non-angular frameworks (i.e. vuejs, polymer, react).
 This allows devs to pick the tech of choice.
-There are a number of [caveats to the use web components (aka custom elements)](https://caniuse.com/#search=custom%20elements%20v1) (despite the fact that firebix supports it since their latest release 🎉)
+There are a number of [caveats to the use web components (aka custom elements)](https://caniuse.com/#search=custom%20elements%20v1) (despite the fact that firefox supports it since their latest release 🎉)

 We've chosen an existing web component and aren't interested in the tech it was created with.
 We're extending demo 4 with a panzoom capability for the selected image.